[?] Subscribe to KHB

 Can I build my own kit home without a builder?

 Many kit homes are designed to be built by Owner Builders.
 A handyman/woman is quite capable of completing most of the tasks, although not the electrical or plumbing as they require certification in most regions.
 There are also more complex tasks that the Owner Builder would do well to 'farm out' eg foundations, wall boarding and roofing, unless they are a tradesman in the area.
-Owner builders should be wary of kit homes designed for builders to erect.
-They aren't really kit homes and are complex in design and assembly.
+Owner builders should be wary of kit homes designed for builders to erect: they aren't really kit homes and are complex in design and assembly.

 Are kit homes cheaper than regular homes?